A Deep Q-Network for the Beer Game: A Deep Reinforcement Learning algorithm to Solve Inventory Optimization Problems: Numerical Experiments

 \subsection{Literature Benchmarks}

-We next test our approach on beer game settings from the literature.
-These have larger demand-distribution domains, and therefore larger plausible action spaces, and thus represent harder instances to train the DQN for.
+We next test SRDQN on beer game settings from the literature.
+These have larger demand-distribution domains, and therefore larger plausible action spaces, so represent harder instances for SRDQN.
 In all instances in this section, $l^{in}=[2,2,2,2]$ and $l^{tr}=[2,2,2,1]$.
-Shortage and holding cost coefficients and the base-stock levels for each instance are presented in Table \ref{tb:experimental_parameters}.
+Cost coefficients and the base-stock levels for each instance are presented in Table \ref{tb:experimental_parameters}.

 Note that the Clark--Scarf algorithm assumes that stage 1 is the only stage with non-zero stockout costs, whereas the $\mathbb{U}[0,8]$ instance has non-zero costs at every stage.
 Therefore, we used a heuristic approach based on a two-moment approximation, similar to that proposed by \cite{Gr85}, to choose the base-stock levels; see \cite{snyder2018meio}.
 In addition, the $C(4,8)$ demand process is non-stationary---4, then 8---but we allow only stationary base-stock levels.
 Therefore, we chose to set the base-stock levels equal to the values that would be optimal if the demand were 8 in every period.
 Finally, in the experiments in this section, we assume that agent $i$ observes $AS_{t}^i$ {\em after} choosing $a_{t}^i$, whereas in Section~\ref{sec:uniform_0_2_result} we assumed the opposite.
 Therefore, the agents in these experiments have one fewer piece of information when choosing actions, and are therefore more difficult to train.